firebase/flutterfire/packages/firebase_ui_auth/doc/providers/email-link.md

 ## Building a custom stateful widget

-For a full control over every phase of the authentication lifecylce you could build a stateful widget, which implements `EmailLinkAuthListener`:
+For full control over every phase of the authentication lifecycle you could build a stateful widget, which implements `EmailLinkAuthListener`:

 ```dart
 class CustomEmailLinkSignIn extends StatefulWidget {